Mini Bonsai

 Then, Mini-Bonsai

-But, nowadays, there are some more casual Bonsai arts than the original ones, have become very popular.
-It is also called Koke dama, which could be translated as Moss ball directly.
-That is like a Bonsai tree in a miniature version.
+It is also called Koke dama, which can be translated as Moss ball directly.
+That is like a Bonsai tree in a small size.
 The big difference is that it does not use expensive pots and soil.
 Instead of them, it uses Moss.

 It is really cute enjoyment.